abstrnoah/protsus/README.md

 Frosh will be presented with a terminal supporting exactly "three" commands
 * `ls` - List the text files and directories in the current directory.
-* TODO: `cd` - Change directories, either `..` (up one level) or to a subdirectory.
+* `cd` - Change directories, either `..` (up one level) or to a subdirectory.
 If the subdirectory is password protected, then they will be prompted for the password and, upon successful decryption, the directory will be decrypted and entered.
 * `open $command` - Open a file using `$command`.
 If it is password protected, then they will be prompted for the password.
 * `cat` - Run `open cat`.
 * `feh` - Run `open feh`.